 Given the growing popularity of holistic medicine and treatments among patients and healthcare organizations, current and prospective nurses are encouraged to learn more about this specialty.
 Lamar University’s online RN to BSN program offers coursework that covers comprehensive holistic health assessments.
 Students learn the skills necessary to properly conduct the assessment in today’s healthcare settings.

-Learn more about the LU online RN to BSN program.
+Learn more about online RN to BSN programs.

 Academy of Integrative Health and Medicine. (n.d.).
 Retrieved from https://www.aihm.org